RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 ![Excel Time Tracking](./images/excelTimeTracking.png)

 A visual representation of our project's progress can be found in the burndown chart below.
 Each blue dot corresponds to a completed deliverable, providing a quick overview of how our time was spent.
 As you can see, our time spent increased significantly in the last stage of the project.
-This is due to the fact that it took longer than planned to develop a robust REST API, which a lot of other code depended on.
+This is due to the fact that it took longer than planned to develop a robust REST API, a crucial component which numerous other components depended on.
+Due to this dependency, certain components had to be postponed until the completion of the REST API.
 Another aspect that took longer than expected was the addition of JLink and JPackage.

  |![Burndown chart](./images/burndownChart.png)|
  |:--:|